codeWithEdison/drive-logix-connect/AUT.md

 | ----------- | ----- | --------- | ---- |
 |             |       |           |      |

-_Document reference: Derived from IRIMS UAT flow, expanded to cover all Loveway Logistics Platform routes and sidebar-driven functionalities._
+_Document reference: Derived from Loveway UAT flow, expanded to cover all Loveway Logistics Platform routes and sidebar-driven functionalities._